simpleanalytics/docs/_docs/20_install-script/17_collect-on-amp.md

 last_modified_at: 2023-06-27
 ---

 AMP is a web component framework by Google that you can use to create websites.
 It's loading last because it's cached on the servers of Google.
 Learn more about [how it works](https://amp.dev/about/how-amp-works/).
-To collect page views via AMP you can use [our collect pixel without JavaScript](/without-javascript) or use the default [`<amp-analytics>` component]().
+To collect page views via AMP you can use Google's recommended [`<amp-analytics>` component](https://amp.dev/documentation/components/amp-analytics) or [our collect pixel without JavaScript](/without-javascript).

 ## Use `<amp-analytics>` component

+This is the easiest way to set up Simple Analytics in AMP pages.

 According to the [AMP docs](https://amp.dev/documentation/components/amp-analytics), include the `<amp-analytics>` script in the `<head>` of your AMP file: